 If you have very dry skin and you feel that any kind of vitamin E cream is irritating your skin then stick to a hyaluronic acid cream.
 This is better tolerated and soothes inflamed skin.

-Hyaluronic acid tends to hydrate the skin by absorbing moisture and water from the deeper layers of the skin and keep the surface of the skin smooth and supple.
+Hyaluronic acid tends to hydrate the skin by absorbing moisture and water from the deeper layers of the skin and keeping the surface of the skin smooth and supple.

 This will smooth out the fine lines and wrinkles on your face and help to minimize the appearance of dark circles.
 So try to look for a component of hyaluronic acid in your creams.

-A creamy formulation of sunscreens is available in the markets which also have moisturizing benefits in it and provide sufficient sun protection.
+A creamy formulation of sunscreens is available in the markets which also has moisturizing benefits in it and provides sufficient sun protection.